scaling-lightning/scaling-lightning/README.md

 [The Million Channels Project](https://github.com/rustyrussell/million-channels-project-data) developed by Rusty Russell to test gossip.

+## Project milestones

+This is an outline of the project's milestones.
+We will further detail these milestones using the features of GitHub's milestones and project management tools:

+* [ ] Create a Helm chart to initiate a Regtest Lightning Network, making it easier for developers to start development.
+* [ ] Create a Helm chart for one or more Signet Bitcoin and Lightning Network nodes.
+* [ ] Develop a tool for generating or simulating channel openings/closings and traffic between nodes.
+* [ ] Develop a tool to simplify interaction with your nodes in your signet or regtest network.
+* [ ] Thoroughly document the project and provide instructions for use.
+* [ ] Create a website to host the documentation, using Docusaurus.
+* [ ] Document and provide links to supporting development resources.

 ## How can you help?

 * We need developers to contribute to the toolkit.